WoTTsecurity/agent/README.md

 ```

 It's also worth noting that the certificates can be found on disk within the folder `/var/snap/wott-agent/current`.

+For more information, see the [examples](https://github.com/WoTTsecurity/agent/tree/master/examples), in particular the [Simple WebApp example](https://github.com/WoTTsecurity/agent/tree/master/examples/simple-webapp).

 ## Docker runtime